JByfordRew/BlazorTransitionableRoute/README-V2.md

 If you need to handle in app back buttons then use the jsInterop to call the native back i.e. `window.history.back();` This is as simple a solution I could arrive at.
 If there is another simpler one please let me know.

+## Version 2.1.0
+Addition of `ForgetStateOnTransition` option to reset page state when returning to previous route via navigation.

+## Version 2.0.0
+This version simplifies the implemention of this component and also your usage of it.
+You can now implement transition behaviour directly with Blazor code and not having to rely on JavaScript Interop to do so.
+You can also adjust transition behaviour on first render via `Transition.FirstRender` and you can get the direction from `Transition.Backwards`.

+### Breaking changes to V1
+* `TransitioningIn` is now `Transition.IntoView` (Transition now provides more detail including direction and if first render).
+* Remove DI for `BlazorTransitionableRoute.NavigationState` and `BlazorTransitionableRoute.NavigationStateHandler` as these are no longer present.
+  * At minimum you need this DI registration: `IRouteTransitionInvoker` implemented by `DefaultRouteTransitionInvoker`.
+* `IRouteTransitionInvoker` replaces parameter of `BrowserNavigationDirection` for `Backwards` (bool) value.

+*for v1 documentation see [here](README-V1.md)*

+## Roadmap
+1. Add a property (could be previous route data) allowing custom transitions for more complex UI, for example master/detail transitions.
+Your implementation could then be a simple registry of transition type combinations mapped to animation styles.
+1. Update demos and library to latest Blazor version.
+1. Major change to a living route history implementation allowing deeper navigation.

+## Demos
 See the demos for how to implement.
+* The `BlazorTransitionableRouteDemoWasm` demo shows a Blazor coded transition behaviour.
+* The `BlazorTransitionableRouteDemoServer` demo shows a JavaScript Interop transition behaviour.

+Both methods are interchangeable for Wasm and Server.

 ## Installation